How to find your ideal house and land package

 It’s always good to explore the options available to you.
 Sitting with a consultant and understanding the different ways to buy in masterplanned communities will help you avoid mistakes.
-“There are three different ways to buy within a Lendlease community,” says Holly.
+“There are three different ways to buy within a Lendlease community,” says Georgina.
 “You can purchase land, a split contract house and land package or a single contract house and land package.
 Identify which one is going to be best for you.
 If you are choosing land as the best option, before committing to a block of land actually have a chat with a few builders and look at designs.”
 Buying a block of land first is a great option if you’re after flexibility, as it means you can choose your own builder.
-“This gives you a lot of choice in the different designs you can potentially use on that block of land,” says Holly.
+“This gives you a lot of choice in the different designs you can potentially use on that block of land,” says Georgina.
 “The great thing about a split contract package is that you buy the house and land together, so you’re guaranteed that the home is going to fit on that block of land.
 A single contract package is where you enter into a contract directly with the builder and pay a deposit up front and pay the rest when the home is complete.”
 Make sure you compare the benefits of choosing your own builder, a split contract package or an extended payment plan and always go with the option that best suits your needs rather than what’s easiest.

 Don’t break the budget

 As with every large purchase, it’s important to know your limits.
-Holly recommends getting financing in place as soon as possible.
-“That’s going to give you a really good idea of what budget you have to play with,” says Holly.
+Georgina recommends getting financing in place as soon as possible.
+“That’s going to give you a really good idea of what budget you have to play with,” says Georgina.
 “And then it’s about matching the land costs and the build costs and making sure that fits within your budget.”
 Also be sure to consider other variables and inclusions when buying to keep your building foundation costs under control.
 For example, consider elevation.
 A flat block of land will be cheaper and easier to build on than a block with a slope.
 A split contract house and land package will often include these extras, whereas a land-only contract won’t.

 When looking at houses and land, how wide the block is, or the amount of street frontage, will dictate the home designs available.
-“It’s the first thing you need to consider when you’re looking to purchase a home and wanting a certain design to fit on the land,” Holly explains.
+“It’s the first thing you need to consider when you’re looking to purchase a home and wanting a certain design to fit on the land,” Georgina explains.